Ready to influence the future?

 The 7 pillars are critical social institutions that impact how people think, behave and live.

-When you read Spirconomics it describes the Seven Pillars in greater detail.
+When you dive into the Spirconomics book you’ll read about the Seven Pillars in greater detail.
 These categories are at the heart of the Member Community area that you get access to only when you join.
-This special focus makes it easier to find allies who share your priorities.
+You get to identify your profile with the reform area that means the most to you, thus making it easier to find allies who share your priorities.

 The 7 Pillars